 - a.
 The name of the product

 - b.
 Ingredients list

 - c.
 Net weight or net volume

 - d.
 The name and address of manufactures or importer

 - e.
 Halal logo (if applicable)

 - f.
 Date and/or production codes

 - g.
-The expiration date, month and /(best before, except for wine, beverage with alcohol content >10%, vinegar, sucrose and bread/cake with shelf life <24 hours).
+The expiration date, month and best before date (except for wine, beverages with alcohol content >10%, vinegar, sucrose, and bread/cake with a shelf life of < 24 hours).

 - h.
 BPOM Registration Number (ML for imported food products; MD for domestically produced food products)

 - i.
 The source of certain food ingredients